cosmax2018/utils/README.md

-are two batch files that run under window and are useful for upgrading all the installed programs under that s.o. the first needs confirmation between each package upgrade the second can be launched unde administrator privileges and runs alone without the needs of any confirmation until all the packages should be installed.
+are two batch files that run under window and are useful for upgrading all the installed programs under that s.o. the first needs confirmation between each package upgrade the second can be launched under administrator privileges and runs alone without the needs of any confirmation until all the packages should be installed.

 zp_subfolders.py